segmentio/segment-docs/src/engage/user-subscriptions/engage-sources.md

 ---

 > info ""
-> The Engage Source is in beta.
+> The Engage Events Source is in beta.

 Use the Engage Events Source to sync Engage subscription states to your downstream warehouses.